The school of art gives over $ 150,000 annually to incoming and returning students in addition to University level scholarships.

 Current Students who will have a sophomore standing during first semester of the next academic year who want to apply for scholarships must follow these steps by February 1:

-Current majors in the Department of Art & Art History may apply for the following scholarships.
+Returning majors in the School of Art, Art History & Design may be eligible for the following scholarships.
+Apply via MyRed.
+Application due February 1.
 Funds may only be awarded to full-time students.

 JEAN R. FAULKNER FRESHMAN ART SCHOLARSHIPS